-Use Case 6 · Governance and Citizens– Citizen Engagement through “citizens as sensor” (Joint EU/JP cross-border use case)
+Use Case 6 · Citizens as sensor (Joint EU/JP cross-border use case)

 By inviting citizens to act as “human sensors” and send local governments information about their immediate environment, this creates a kind of city-wide crowdsourcing.
 Unlike more administrative methods of citizen feedback, citizens are awarded the power to directly engage in the improvement of their surroundings.